openstack/pbr/doc/source/index.rst

 Usage
 =====
-pbr requires a distribution to use distribute.
+pbr requires a distribution to use setuptools.
 Your distribution must include a distutils2-like setup.cfg file, and a minimal setup.py script.

 A simple sample can be found in pbr's own setup.cfg